CrimsonEdgeHope/SocksProxyClientOfMinecraft/README.md

 ### Will this mod ever be allowed on (server name)?

-Look, you, as a simple Minecraft Java player, just want a nice game playing or have privacy protected, such desire is 100% acceptable.
+Look, you, as a simple Minecraft Java player, just want a nice game playing (fairness of course) or have privacy protected, such desire is 100% acceptable.
 You don't want to play on a server under 400+ ping through a shitty ISP network route.

 Also, all code is open source, take a look in it if concerned.
 Besides, having a VPN yeets out this mod because your VPN software will take care of every bit of traffic for you.

 Still unsure, consult server admin then.
-Take Hypixel as an example, they impose inspection on your Minecraft character to see if your account is "safe".
-Switching IP address frequently (or abnormally) may result in being banned because they would think your account's compromised.
-Under such circumstance, better consult first.

 If, unfortunately, (server name) explicitly forbids proxy (or it's pay-to-use-proxy), then issue stands at their side.

 ### How to see if this mod is actually working?